-Poster Pop is… The Art of Poster Artists on Pop Merchandise
+Poster Pop — The Art of Poster Artists on Pop Merchandise

-Poster Pop produces art stickers and other art merchandise from the unique designs from a group of great 90s and 2000’s concert poster artists.
+Poster Pop produces art stickers and other art merchandise from the unique art and designs from a great group of 1990s and 2000’s concert poster artists.

-Being successful, we quickly added artists SHAG, Alan Forbes, The Pizz, Marco Almera and Von Franco, then fellow artists Tara McPherson, BigToe, Aaron Marshall, Gustavo Rimada, Vince Ray and more.
+With production and sales in place, Poster Pop took off worldwide.
+Poster Pop quickly added artists Alan Forbes, SHAG, The Pizz, Marco Almera and Von Franco.
+Within a few years, we added fellow artists Tara McPherson, BigToe, Aaron Marshall, Gustavo Rimada, Vince Ray and more.

-We sold at trades shows in Vegas, NYC, San Diego.
+Poster Pop sold at the big International trade shows in Vegas, NYC, and San Diego.
 We set up booths at San Diego Comic-con, ASR, MAGIC, Viva Las Vegas, and other local So Cal Car and Tiki Shows.
 “We sold around the world, and beyond”, as founder Matt Getz likes to say.

 Poster Pop Viva Las Vegas Booth 2012

 Poster Pop had both retail stores and retail customers around the world, buying directly through our catalogs, and the web at posterpop.com.
-We continued to expand our reach through magazine ads, shows and catalog mailings.
+We continued to expand our reach through high quality products, magazine ads, shows and catalog mailings.

 Change in Modern Culture around 2008

-Somewhere in the mid 2000’s it became apparent that everything in retail was changing.
-The Amazon / Walmart effect centralized retail sales and literally “boxed” out all the cool mom and pop stores and record stores in every small to medium to large town that loved and featured our stickers and shirts.
+Somewhere in the mid 2000’s, though, it became apparent that everything in retail was changing.
+The Amazon / Walmart effect of centralized bar coded, bulk priced retail sales literally “boxed” out all the cool mom and pop stores and record stores in every small to medium to large town that loved and featured our stickers and shirts.

-The big wholesale shows, like MAGIC in Las Vegas, ceased to be vital, even obsolete.
+The big wholesale shows, like MAGIC in Las Vegas, ceased to be vital, becoming even obsolete.
 We knew the internet was taking over, but there was more going on here.
-It’s not really my place to expound on the economic effects going on here, but our big wholesale sales to stores changed almost overnight.
+It’s not really my place to expound on the real world, economic effects going on here, but our big wholesale sales to rapidly dwindling stores changed almost overnight.

-Poster Pop did survive, and even thrived, but everything had changed…
+Poster Pop survived, and even thrived, but everything had changed…

 What was underground, returned to being underground.
 It wasn’t a big deal as there was a lot going on with our art and artists.